 Q: What do you like most about your job?

 A: I love being creative!
 It's incredibly satisfying to take songs from demos to full, polished productions that artists can be truly proud of.

 Q: Analog or digital and why?

 A: Digital.
-It's so accessible and intuitive these days, and you can achieve polished productions, with minimal cost.
+It's so accessible and intuitive these days, and you can achieve polished productions, with minimal faff and cost.